top of page

 Leadership Lessons from the Dugout

-Coaching isn’t just about teaching the game.
-It’s about shaping people.
-The way you lead your team extends far beyond wins and losses—it builds habits, mindset, and character that last a lifetime.
+The way you lead your team extends far beyond wins and losses.
+It builds habits, mindset, and character that last a lifetime.

 Over the years, I’ve learned that leadership isn’t about barking orders or having all the answers.
 It’s about setting a standard, holding yourself to it, and empowering those around you to rise to the challenge.
-Here are some key leadership lessons that coaching has reinforced:

 1. Set the Standard, Then Live It